 The following is for general information purposes only.
 All further queries regarding this information should be directed to the relevant bodies listed below.
 The Point of Single contact focuses on providing an overview of the administrative procedures involved in setting up your business.

 To set up a hairdressing business in Ireland, it is advisable to have completed a recognised course of study and training.
 No specific qualification is required and you do not need to apply for a licence to operate a hairdressing salon in this country.

 - Once you have registered your company with the Companies Registration Office you are advised to notify the Office of the Revenue Commissioners that you are setting up a company.
-You can do this online through Revenue online services (ROS)
+You can do this online through Revenue online services (ROS).

 - For advice on setting up a business in Ireland : please find link to general information on Starting a business